shadow-maker/uofcourse/README.md

 ## Configuration

+### Flask environment variables

+A `.flaskenv` file in the root project directory is used for variables related to the Flask app initialization.
+The following environment variables are needed:

+* `FLASK_ENV`: Set to `development` to enable debug mode, or `production` to disable debug mode
+* `FLASK_APP`: (Optional) Set to the name of the Flask app to use.
+Defaults to `app` in the root project directory

 ### Environment variables

 A `.env` file in the root project directory is used to store secure variables.
 The following environment variables are needed: